elastic/connectors/docs/CONTRIBUTING.md

             # custom validation logic
             return SyncRuleValidationResult(...)
     ```
-- Validate the whole set of basic rules, if you want to validate constraints on the set of rules, f.e. to detect duplicate or conflicting rules (extend the class `BasicRulesSetValidator`located in [validation.py](../connectors/filtering/validation.py)):
+- **Validate the whole set of basic rules**.
+If you want to validate constraints on the set of rules, for example to detect duplicate or conflicting rules.
+Extend the class `BasicRulesSetValidator` located in [validation.py](../connectors/filtering/validation.py):
     ```python
     class MyBasicRulesSetValidator(BasicRulesSetValidator):